wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ### Artifact clusters

-When a level of the graph (i.e a vertical column of nodes) has 5+ runs or artifacts, a cluster will be created.
-A cluster has a search bar to find specific versions.
-To continue investigating the lineage of a node in a cluster, a node can be pulled out from a cluster.
-Clicking on a node, whether an artifact or run node, will open a preview drawer with an overview of the node.
+When a level of the graph has five or more runs or artifacts, a cluster will be created.
+A cluster has a search bar to find specific versions of runs or artifact and an individual node can be pulled from a cluster to continue investigating the lineage of a node inside a cluster.
+Clicking on a node will open a preview drawer with an overview of the node.

+## Traverse a graph programmatically
+You can also navigate a graph usuing the [W&B API]((../../ref/python/public-api/api.md)).

-## Traverse an artifact programmatically
+### Traverse from an artifact

-Create an artifact object with the W&B Public API ([wandb.Api](../../ref/python/public-api/api.md)).
-Provide the name of the project, artifact and alias of the artifact:
+Create an artifact object, and provide the name of the project, artifact and alias of the artifact:

 ```python
 import wandb